jameswinston58/code-examples-winston/README.md

 ## Overview
 The files include some in production quirks to show that I can work in a production env.<br />
-Namely, "work arounds" and documentation for odd backend code where a backend ticket would take to long to complete and delay frontend deployment, etc.<br />
+Namely, "work arounds" and documentation for odd backend code where a backend ticket would take too long to complete and delay frontend deployment---keeping that all importance balance between building the right thing, the right way, and building it quickly.<br />

 ## PAYMENT SCREEN
 This component is fairly straight forward.
 Demonstrates a common React pattern of lifting up state as well as making modular components for reuse.
 You'll also find it uses HOCs for api calls.<br />